trev155/DesignPatterns/README.md

 Each of the chocolate types have slightly different ingredients, depending on which chocolate store it originates from.

 ### Singleton
+The example is adapted from the book.
+Very simple example of using a Singleton pattern.

 ### Command